rarioj/sdc/README.md

 ## Getting Started
 ### The Example Library
 It is not necessary to clone or download the whole repository.
-All you need is the latest [`Setup ⤴`](https://raw.githubusercontent.com/rarioj/sdc/main/Setup) script.
-An example library file is also available as [`Library.txt ⤴`](https://raw.githubusercontent.com/rarioj/sdc/main/Library.txt).
+All you need is a [`Setup`](https://raw.githubusercontent.com/rarioj/sdc/main/Setup) script and a library configuration file.
+An example library file is available as [`Library.txt`](https://raw.githubusercontent.com/rarioj/sdc/main/Library.txt).
 It includes _**fifteen freeware games**_ ready to play.
 Steps to follow:

 1. Create an empty library directory.
 2. Download the `Library.txt` configuration file and the `Setup` script.